bloomberg/bde-tools/docs/docs/cmake/cmake_build.rst

 .. option:: --test {build, run}

-   Instructs the build command build or run BDE test drivers as part of the build step.
+   Selects whether to build or run the tests.
+Tests are not built by default. build step.

 .. option:: --timeout TIMEOUT